brycewray/eleventy_solo/src/posts/2019/04/publish-or-perish.md

   </div>
 ---

-This is a follow-up to [my previous post](/posts/2019/04/ec-static/) showing you how to launch a [Hugo](https://gohugo.io)-based [static Web site](https://dzone.com/articles/6-reasons-why-you-should-go-for-a-static-website).
-Assuming you followed the instructions in that post and now have a local Hugo site running and looking the way you want on your system, here's how you publish it to the **real** Web.
+This is a follow-up to [my previous post](/posts/2019/04/ec-static/) showing you how to launch a [Hugo](https://gohugo.io)-based [static website](https://dzone.com/articles/6-reasons-why-you-should-go-for-a-static-website).
+Assuming you followed the instructions in that post and now have a local Hugo site running and looking the way you want on your system, here's how you publish it to the **real** web.
 Don't be deterred by the length of these instructions; a great deal of this will go very quickly once you actually do it, but **explaining** it is somewhat wordy by nature.

 ## Keepin' it easy: Go GUI